An Empirical Study on Information Extraction using Large Language Models: Experimental Protocol

 \subsection{Tasks}

-In this paper, we consider 4 well-representative IE tasks, including Named Entity Recognition (NER), Relation Extraction (RE), Event Extraction (EE) and Aspect-based Sentiment Analysis (ABSA).
-Since each task contains several subtasks or scenarios, we conduct evaluations and analysis on the following 14 sub-tasks:
+In this paper, we consider 4 well-representative IE tasks, including Named Entity Recognition (NER), Relation Extraction (RE), Event Extraction (EE), and Aspect-based Sentiment Analysis (ABSA).
+Since each task contains several sub-tasks or scenarios, we conduct evaluations and analysis on the following 14 sub-tasks:

 \begin{itemize} \item Flat Entity Recognition (NER-Flat): Recognizing all entities within the text.
 Each entity is identified as a separate entity, without any hierarchical relationship between them. \item Nested Entity Recognition (NER-Nested): Recognizing all entities within the text.
-Each entity can be nested inside other entities, i.e., an entity may contain other sub-entities. \item Relation Classification (RE-RC): Determining the relationship between a pair of given entities within the text. \item Relational Triplet Extraction (RE-Triplet): Identifying entities and their relationships simultaneously. \item Event Detection (EE-Trigger): Identifying the word or phrase that indicates the occurrence of an event, and categorizing its corresponding event type. \item Event Argument Extraction (EE-Argument): Recognizing the entities that are involved in the given event, and classifying their corresponding roles. \item Trigger-Argument joint Extraction (EE-Joint): Identifying event trigger, event type and all arguments with their roles simultaneously. \item Aspect Extraction (ABSA-AE): Extracting all the aspect terms from a review. \item Opinion Extraction (ABSA-OE): Extracting all the opinion terms from a review. \item Aspect-level Sentiment Classification (ABSA-ALSC): Predicting the sentiment polarities for every given aspect terms in a review. \item Aspect-oriented Opinion Extraction (ABSA-AOE): Extracting the paired opinion terms for every given aspect terms in a review. \item Aspect Extraction and Sentiment Classification (ABSA-AESC): Extracting the aspect terms as well as the corresponding sentiment polarities simultaneously. \item Pair Extraction (ABSA-Pair): Extracting the aspect terms as well as the corresponding opinion terms simultaneously. \item Triplet Extraction (ABSA-Triplet): Extracting all aspects terms with their corresponding opinion terms and sentiment polarity simultaneously. \end{itemize}
+Each entity can be nested inside other entities, i.e., an entity may contain other sub-entities. \item Relation Classification (RE-RC): Determining the relationship between a given subject-object pair of entities within the text. \item Relational Triplet Extraction (RE-Triplet): Identifying entities and their relationships simultaneously in the form of (subject entity, relation, object entity) triplets. \item Event Detection (EE-Trigger): Identifying the word or phrase that indicates the occurrence of an event, and categorizing its corresponding event type. \item Event Argument Extraction (EE-Argument): Recognizing the entities involved in the given event, and classifying their corresponding roles. \item Trigger-Argument joint Extraction (EE-Joint): Identifying event trigger, event type, and all arguments with their roles simultaneously. \item Aspect Extraction (ABSA-AE): Extracting all the aspect terms from a review. \item Opinion Extraction (ABSA-OE): Extracting all the opinion terms from a review. \item Aspect-level Sentiment Classification (ABSA-ALSC): Predicting the sentiment polarities for every given aspect term in a review. \item Aspect-oriented Opinion Extraction (ABSA-AOE): Extracting the paired opinion terms for every given aspect term in a review. \item Aspect Extraction and Sentiment Classification (ABSA-AESC): Extracting the aspect terms as well as the corresponding sentiment polarities simultaneously. \item Pair Extraction (ABSA-Pair): Extracting the aspect terms as well as the corresponding opinion terms simultaneously. \item Triplet Extraction (ABSA-Triplet): Extracting all aspects terms with their corresponding opinion terms and sentiment polarity simultaneously. \end{itemize}